Beaver-Notes/beaver-website/README.md

 If you have any questions, suggestions, or feedback, don't hesitate to reach out to us at [danielerolli@proton.me](mailto:danielerolli@proton.me).
 We'd love to hear from you!

----

-**Note:** This `README.md` serves as a brief introduction to the Beaver Notes website repository.
-For the app's documentation and source code, visit the [Beaver Notes App Repository](https://github.com/Daniele-rolli/Beaver-Notes).

-We hope this `README.md` provides an informative overview of the Beaver Notes website repository.
-Feel free to customize and expand it further to suit your project's specific needs.
-If you have any other requests or need further assistance, just let me know!